google/flatbuffers/docs/source/Benchmarks.md

     optional fields to allow deprecating fields or serializing with missing fields for which defaults exist).
     It currently also isn't fully cross-platform portable (lack of VS support).
--   msgpack: has very minimal forwards/backwards compatability support when used with the typed C++ interface.
+-   msgpack: has very minimal forwards/backwards compatibility support when used with the typed C++ interface.
 Also lacks VS2010 support.
 -   Thrift: very similar to Protocol Buffers, but appears to be less efficient, and have more dependencies.